 Vegetarians must choose from as wide a wide variety as possible of fresh fruits and vegetables.
 Limiting their choices to only a few will severely limit the many nutrients needed to sustain life (including the essential amino acids).

 There are many variations of a vegetarian diet: A vegan avoids all animal-derived products including eggs, dairy products, and even honey (bees are considered animals).

 An ovo-vegetarian eats eggs.
 A lacto-vegetarian eats dairy products.
 An ovo-lacto-vegetarian consumes both dairy and eggs.
-A pescetarian is a vegetarian who eats fish.
-Flexetarians are vegetarians who predominantly consume plant foods, but will occasionally have a meat or dairy source (this is also known as a “plant based” diet).
+A pescetarian is a vegetarian who eats fish and shellfish.
+A pesco-pollo vegetarian eats fish, shellfish and chicken.
+Flexitarians predominantly consume plant foods, but will occasionally have a meat or dairy source (this is also called a “plant based” diet).

 Vegetarian diets – especially strict vegan diets – may be relatively low in certain nutrients, most notably vitamin B 12, which can only be found in animal source foods.
 Other nutrients some vegetarians may be low in include omega 3 fatty acids (these are richest in animal products, especially fish), iron (the non-heme iron in plants is not as bioavailable as from meat sources), and calcium may also be a concern if the vegetarian is not consuming enough legumes or dark-green vegetables (collard greens, kale, broccoli), which are good calcium sources.
+Vitamin D, iodine and zinc could also be concerns.
 Supplementation can be considered or perhaps switch to following other versions of the diet.